 Pupils are divided into three equal cohort groups.
 Within these cohorts, pupils are set independently for Science, Languages, PE, English and their Humanities (ie History, Geography, RE).
-They are set across the year for Maths and are in mixed ability groups for Technology, Art, Drama, Music, PSHCE and ICT.
+They are set across the year for Maths and are in mixed ability groups for Technology, Art, Drama, Music, PSHCEE and ICT.

-Modern Foreign Languages PE and English/Humanities.
+Pupils are divided into three equal cohort groups and set independently within these for Science, Modern Foreign Languages PE and English/Humanities.
 Pupils are placed in mixed ability groups for the Creative Arts subjects (Art, Drama, Music), ICT and in Technology they are set according to the material the child has chosen to specialise in.
 Maths is set across the year.

-PSHCE is taught in mixed ability group
+PSHCEE is taught in mixed ability group

 Although there is an element of choice at this stage, all pupils follow a common core of subjects and are guided and restricted in those areas where an option exists.
 We have recently moved to reduce the size of the common core, so that students have a broader choice of options.
 We still expect that the great majority of students will choose one or more modern foreign languages, and that the majority will choose a technology subject PSHCEE (Personal, Social, Health, Citizenship and Economic Education) is a modular course covering health, economic awareness, environmental education, moral and multi-cultural issues, careers and citizenship.
 The Science course is a balanced one with equal amounts of Biology, Chemistry and Physics leading to a double GCSE in combined science, some pupils opt to take the separate Sciences which results in three GCSEs.
 RS is an examination course leading to a full GCSE